Szczepaniak-M/InterProcessChat/README.md

 - Sending list of available groups to the client
 - Receiving messages from clients
 - Verifying the recipients of the messages
+- Verifying if the recipients are online
+- Verifying if the message should be blocked
 - Sending message to a user
 - Sending message to a user in a given group